-This qualification is aimed at enabling graduates to apply their skills, knowledge and expertise in scientifically promoting positive health outcomes at an individual, organisational and community level.
+This qualification is aimed at enabling graduates to apply their skills, knowledge and expertise in scientifically promoting positive health outcomes at an individual, organisational, organisation and community level.

 The programme will develop advanced skills, knowledge and expertise in identifying the determinants of health behaviour; systematically planning and implementing health promotion interventions; evaluating and diffusing these interventions; designing and conducting health promotion research and articulating policy and legislative interventions in order to promote public health.
-The overall aim of the programme is to provide skills to health and development workers to provide specialist health promotion services, including research, policy and legislative interventions, to populations in need.
+The overall aim of the programme is to provide both knowledge and skills that will enable the provision of specialist health promotion services, including research, policy and legislative interventions, to specific populations in need.

 - Bringing forth situated learning which will draw on the context that the participant either works in or hopes to work in

 - Problems based learning drawing on real-life problems observed by the participants or incorporated by the co-ordinator

 - Facilitating experience in the knowledge construction process where the outcome of learning is not merely to acquire knowledge and practical skills but also thinking and reflection skills.

 Learners will become skilled at reflecting and evaluating their own performance and finding ways to improve it

 - Encouraging exposure to multiple perspectives which increase understanding by deconstructing different views